sourceduty/Computational_Reactor/README.md

 Advantages: This type of reactor is essential for scenarios where immediate action is required, such as in emergency response systems or real-time monitoring applications.

 </details>

+These computational reactor types are conceptual models rather than physical or operational systems currently in use.

 #
 ### Computational Data Reactor